Dunkelhaiser/Periodicum/README.md

 -   Interactive periodic table with clickable elements
 -   Detailed information about each element
--   Dark and light mode for different visual preferences
+-   Dark and light modes for different visual preferences
 -   English and Ukrainian language support

 ### Technologies Used